jxjo/AirfoilEditor/README.md

 ![AE](images/AirfoilEditor_logo.png "Screenshot of the AirfoilEditor ")

-### Version 5.0 dev
+### Version 5.0 beta 1

-Version 5.0 introduces CST-Kulfan-based airfoil support and integrates [NeuralFoil](https://github.com/peterdsharpe/NeuralFoil) as a fast alternative to XFOIL-based polar generation.
+This pre-release adds CST-Kulfan-based airfoil support and integrates [NeuralFoil](https://github.com/peterdsharpe/NeuralFoil) as a fast alternative to XFOIL-based polar generation.

-Current release: Version 4.3.2

 The **AirfoilEditor** is a fast airfoil viewer, analyzer, and advanced geometry editor with integrated Xoptfoil2-based optimization.
 The app provides three operating modes:

 #### View
 * Browse and view airfoils in subdirectories
 * Analyze curvature of airfoil surface
-* Show polars generated using XFOIL
+* Show polars generated using XFOIL or [NeuralFoil](https://github.com/peterdsharpe/NeuralFoil)
 * Export airfoil to DXF format

 #### Modify